lachlandeer/movie-data-documentation/metacritic/Readme-metacritic.md

     └── 2015-metaScores.csv
 ```
 ## `metaScores`
-Each file contains a metascore and the number of critic reviews for a movie collected in that year.
+Each file contains an aggregated metascore and the number of critic reviews for a movie collected in that year.
-These files provide a critical view of how movies were received by critics each year.

 Below is an example of the `2014-metaScores.csv` file.
 Each row corresponds to one movie.
 There are 4 columns and 642 rows.